Select one of the above questions to find out it's answer.

 Don't ever be afraid to ask someone for a dance because we promote a positive and friendly environment where dancers and members of LMNG should be able to enjoy an environment that is free from harassment, bullying, violence, unsocial, immoral and unethical behaviour.
 Any said behaviour could result in that person being refused entry by the club or by the principals of LMNG.

-There is no shame in repeating the fundamentals as we go over different concepts as well as reinforce the fundamentals.
+There is no shame in repeating the fundamentals as we go over different concepts as well as reinforce the fundamentals and techniques.
 In fact the longer you stay at one level the better the dancer you will become and this will enable us to make the next level as exicting as possible when you are finally ready for more complex mooves and concepts.
 The other students in the class will thank you for it.

 Air steps, or "Aerials" as thery're more commonly called, are acrobatic dance steps done in the air.